 "The area is disinfected thoroughly, [then] marked with a marker to make sure you and I like the placement," says Darling.
 "We then use a tool called a dermal punch to remove a little (1.5 to 2 millimeter) pocket of skin.
 We then use a taper tool that allows us to create room for the anchor base to fit snug.
 Lastly, we place an anchor base with decorative top into our pocket and gently make sure it's sitting properly.
 You now have a dermal!"

 - Infection: If the healing process is not handled properly, your new piercing could become infected.
 Signs that something has gone wrong include severe pain, hot-to-the-touch skin around the piercing site, yellow or green pus, severe swelling, a rash, or a bad-smelling odor.
 It’s not just the actual wound that shows symptoms; your jewelry may become displaced, hang or droop, or completely detach from its anchor.
 If any of these things happen to your dermal piercing, be sure to see a doctor immediately to ensure the infection doesn’t become worse.

 - Tissue damage: If a piercing infection isn’t caught, there’s a risk of something worse happening.
-The primary major risk is tissue damage, which happens when the piercing isn’t installed properly.
-If it’s too deep in the skin, a dermal piercing may embed and pull skin layers together.
+The primary major risk is tissue damage, which can happen when the piercing isn’t installed properly.
+If it’s too deep in the skin, a dermal piercing may embed and/or ultimately reject.
 A shallow piercing, on the other hand, may move around.

-- Hypergranulation: Another possible issue is hypergranulation, which is a red bump that shows up around the piercing site due to too much pressure being placed on the site—either by jewelry that is too tight, non-breathable clothing, or something else.
+- Hypergranulation: Another possible issue is hypergranulation, which is a red bump that shows up around the piercing site, potentially due to too much pressure being placed on the site—either by jewelry that is too tight, non-breathable clothing, or something else.
 It can also occur just from having a foreign object placed in your skin.

 - Scarring: This is also possible if you play with or remove your jewelry during the healing process.
 The best way to ensure nothing goes wrong during healing is to follow all directions, keep the wound clean, and get pierced by a certified professional in the first place.